godaddy/asherah/docs/Internals.md

     If IK is not cached
         Load specific IK EKR from metastore
         If IK EKR DOES NOT exist in metastore
-            THROW ERROR: Unable to decrypt DRK, missing IK from metadata Extract SK meta from IK EKR
+            THROW ERROR: Unable to decrypt DRK, missing IK from metastore Extract SK meta from IK EKR
         If SK is not cached
             Load specific SK EKR from metastore
-            If SK EKR DOES NOT exist in metastore THROW ERROR: Unable to decrypt IK, missing SK from metadata Use MK in HSM to decrypt SK
+            If SK EKR DOES NOT exist in metastore THROW ERROR: Unable to decrypt IK, missing SK from metastore Use MK in HSM to decrypt SK
             If allowed by policy, add SK to protected memory cache If SK is expired